deprecated-packages/DoctrineMigrations/README.md

 php www/index.php migrations:generate
 ```

-A new call will be created at your migrations directory.
+A new empty migration will be created at your migrations directory.
 You can add your sql there then.

-Migration that would add new role `superadmin` to `user_role` table would look like this:
+Migration that would add new role `"superadmin"` to `user_role` table would look like this:

 ```php
 namespace Migrations;